 Ms. Gurian is widely published.
 In 2006, Routledge published her volume, Civilizing the Museum: the Collected Writings of Elaine Heumann Gurian.
 She is editor for the volume.
-Institutional Trauma: The Effect of Major Change on Museum Staff and currently on the editorial board of the journal, Curator.
+Institutional Trauma: The Effect of Major Change on Museum Staff.

 Gurian is a past president of the Museum Group (an association of independent museum consultants) and has served on the Advisory Arts Council to the President of Brandeis University.
 In the past, Gurian has been elected Treasurer, Vice President, and Councilor-At-Large for the American Association of Museums (AAM), board member of the American chapter of the International Council on Museums (AAM/ICOM), a regional representative of the Museum Education Committee (AAM/EdCom) and Vice President of the International Museum Education Committee (ICOM/CECA).
 She was appointed a member of the AAM task force on education which created Excellence and Equity: Education and the Public Dimension of Museums.